-Winner: Due to All-Clad's reputation for great and even heat distribution and the fact that Calphalon seems to have a bigger problem in this regard, we're going with All-Clad for this category.
+Winner: Due to All-Clad cookware's reputation for great and even heat distribution and the fact that Calphalon seems to have a bigger problem in this regard, we're going with All-Clad for this category.

 5. Heat Tolerance

-When not specifically talking about any specific collections of cookware, All-Clad has a much better heat tolerance.
-The majority of All-Clad stainless steel cookware sets are oven safe up to 600°F, while Calphalon stainless steel cookware is safe up to 500°F.
+When not specifically talking about any specific collections of cookware, All-Clad has a much higher heat tolerance.
+The majority of All-Clad stainless steel sets are oven-safe up to 600°F, while Calphalon stainless steel cookware is safe up to 500°F.

-In terms of non-stick cookware, such as the Essentials and Premier sets listed above, All-Clad non stick is still the winner, being safe up to an additional 50°F over Calphalon.
+In terms of non-stick cookware, such as the Essentials and Premier sets listed above, All-Clad nonstick cookware is still the winner, being safe up to an additional 50°F over Calphalon.

 Winner: It's not debatable this time.
 Objectively speaking, All-Clad is the better choice for cookware that can withstand high heat, no matter which line you choose.

-Both the All-Clad and Calphalon cookware sets come with glass lids, which allow you to easily keep an eye on your food while cooking without removing the top and letting any moisture out.
+Both the All-Clad and Calphalon cookware sets come with glass lids, which allow you to easily keep an eye on your food while you cook without removing the top and letting any moisture out.